10/21/1966: Maiden Flight of the Yak-40

 DALLAS – Today in Aviation, the prototype of the Yakovlev trijet Yak-40 took to the air for the first time in 1966.
 It would be produced until 1981.

 The type’s brainchild was the JSC A.S.
-Yakovlev Design Bureau, a Russian aircraft designer, and manufacturer founded by Soviet aeronautical engineer Alexander Sergeyevich Yakovlev in 1934.
-However, some date the birth of the design outlet on 12 May 1927, the day of maiden flight of the AIR-1.
+Yakovlev Design Bureau, a Russian aircraft designer and manufacturer founded by Soviet aeronautical engineer Alexander Sergeyevich Yakovlev in 1934.
+However, some date the birth of the design outlet to May 12, 1927, the day of the maiden flight of the AIR-1.

 The Yak-40 had been developed after a request was made by the Russian state carrier Aeroflot (SU) for a replacement for its aging piston-engined aircraft.
 The new model would need to operate safely out of poorly equipped airfields with short, unpaved runways.